xelis-project/xelis-blockchain/README.md

 To prevent any replay attack or double spending, each TX should include a nonce that match the account balance.
 After each TX, the nonce is incremented by 1.

+## Integrated Address

+Integrated address are base address with custom data integrated.
+For example, you can integrate in it a unique identifier that will be integrated in the future transaction done using it.
+Its helpful to determine easily which account to link a transaction with an account/order on service side.

+Maximum data allowed is 1KB (same as transaction payload).

+Every data is integrated in the transaction payload when using an integrated address.
+Some exceptions are used to execute actions in wallet side directly:
+- TODO

 ## P2p

 All transfered data are using a custom Serializer/Deserializer made by hand to transform a struct representation in raw bytes directly.